teivah/100-go-mistakes/docs/index.md

 ### Not making slice copies correctly (#24)

+???+ info "TL;DR"

-**TL;DR**: To copy one slice to another using the `copy` built-in function, remember that the number of copied elements corresponds to the minimum between the two slice’s lengths.
+    To copy one slice to another using the `copy` built-in function, remember that the number of copied elements corresponds to the minimum between the two slice’s lengths.

 Copying elements from one slice to another is a reasonably frequent operation.
 When using copy, we must recall that the number of elements copied to the destina- tion corresponds to the minimum between the two slices’ lengths.
 Also bear in mind that other alternatives exist to copy a slice, so we shouldn’t be surprised if we find them in a codebase.